buildfirst/buildfirst/ch03/05_better-watch-closely/README.md

 ![compiling.png][http://imgs.xkcd.com/comics/compiling.png]

-P.D: If the `Gruntfile.js`, or any build related files change, altering the process itself, then by all means, run a _full build_ again!
+P.S: If the `Gruntfile.js`, or any build related files change, altering the process itself, then by all means, run a _full build_ again!